datarhei/gosrt/README.md

 Everything

-- nicer API
+- nicer API <- done
-- less CPU
+- less CPU <- the ticker per connection uses up a lot of CPU because it is in a tight loop

 # Try it out